VkumarStack/CS_118_Notes/Chapter 2.md

 ### Application Layer Protocols
 - An **application-layer protocol** defines how an *application's processes* pass messages to each other, such as the types of messages exchanged, the syntax of messages, the semantics of fields, rules for how to send and respond to messages
   - A common, publicly available application-layer protocol is HTTP
+  - Open protocols are typically defined in RFCs - everyone has access to the protocol definition, which allows for ease in interoperability
   - Other applications may have proprietary protocols
 - An application layer protocol is only one *piece* of a network application - specifically, a piece that governs how to communicate with other applications
 ## The Web and HTTP